alphagov/govuk-developer-docs/source/manual/data-gov-uk-monitoring.html.md

 ## Prometheus

-Container metrics are scraped using the [PaaS Metric Exporter][paas-metric-exporter] and sent to [Grafana]
+There are two dashboards: [DGU for 2nd line][grafana] displays a summary overview of key stats (including queue length), and [DGU Apps Dashboard][grafana-app-dashboard] which shows the health of each app deployment (a drop-down menu on the dashboard allows the PaaS app to be selected).

-Metrics are exposed to Prometheus through a `/metrics` endpoint from the PaaS-team maintained `metric-exporter` app.
+Metrics are exposed to Prometheus through a `/metrics` endpoint from the PaaS-team maintained [paas-metric-exporter] app.
 This provides separate stats for each app running in the DGU space on the PaaS.

 An additional app, [datagovuk_publish_queue_monitor][dgu-queue-monitor], exposes a `/metrics` endpoint summarising the state of the Sidekiq queues used to sync data between CKAN and Publish.